caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 <span lang="EN-GB">Before we start please read first the concept of</span> <span lang="EN-US">Things, Channels, Items and Links which is directly tanken from the openHAB2 User Manual page</span> [<span class="Heading9Char"><span lang="EN-US" style="font-size: 10pt; line-height: 115%; color: windowtext; text-decoration: none;">http://docs.openhab.org/concepts/index.html#things-channels-items-and-links</span></span>](http://docs.openhab.org/concepts/index.html#things-channels-items-and-links)<span lang="EN-US"></span>

 <span lang="EN-US">Things are the entities that can be physically added to a system and which can potentially provide many functionalities at once.
 It is important to note that things do not have to be devices, but they can also represent a web service or any other manageable source of information and functionality.
 Things provide their functionality through a set of Channels.
-Channels are “passive” and can be regarded as a declaration of a Thing, what it can offer.
+Channels are â€œpassiveâ€ and can be regarded as a declaration of a Thing, what it can offer.
 It is up to the individual setup, which of the Channels are actively used through Items (see below).</span>

 <span lang="EN-US">Items represent (fine-grained) functionality that is used by applications - as user interfaces or automation logic.
 Items have a state and they can receive commands.</span>

 <span lang="EN-US">The glue between Things and Items are Links.
 Links are associations between exactly one Thing Channel and one Item.
-If a Channel is linked to an Item, it is “enabled”, which means that the functionality that the Item represents is handled through the given Channel.
+If a Channel is linked to an Item, it is â€œenabledâ€, which means that the functionality that the Item represents is handled through the given Channel.
 Channels can be linked to multiple Items and Items can be linked to multiple Channels.</span>

 <span lang="EN-US">To illustrate these concepts, take a two-channel actuator that controls two lights:</span>